Nature’s Recipe canned dog food receives the Advisor’s mid-tier rating of 3 stars.

 - Nature’s Recipe Easy to Digest Chicken, Rice & Barley Ground

-Nature’s Recipe Senior Lamb and Rice Recipe Cuts in Gravy was selected to represent the others in the line for this review.
+Nature’s Recipe Easy to Digest Chicken, Rice & Barley Ground recipe was selected to represent the other products in the line for this review.

 Canned Dog Food